ozzann/my-vagrant/README.md

 ## Prerequisites

-In order to provision this system one has to have only [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.
+In order to provision this system you only have to have [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.

 ## Usage

-After cloning this directory to set up the environment run a command:
+After cloning this directory, to set up the environment run a command:

       vagrant up

-Then after all VMs had successfully set up, one should build Jenkins 'app' job and after that synchronize Puppet master and Puppet Client manually by running these commands:
+Then after all VMs had successfully set up, you have to build Jenkins 'app' job and after that synchronize Puppet master and Puppet Client manually by running these commands:

   - run puppet agent at **production.puppet.node.vm**